 ~ Picture frame, with glass (I used 8x10)

-~ Glass stone magnetic numbers or any other kind of magnetic number (click here to see how I made mine)
+~ Glass stone magnetic numbers or any other kind of magnetic number (clickhere to see how I made mine)

-~ A sheet of metal that will fit inside the frame (tin snips if you need to cut it to size)
+~ A sheet of metal that will fit inside the frame (tin snips if you need to cut it to size) ~Paper to go over the metal, that will be the background

 ~ Grid tape to create the boxes